-A practical currency and money guide to travel, living and doing business in Haiti and the Haitian gourde (HTG).
+Foreign exchange guide to Haiti and the Haitian gourde

 The official currency of Haiti (country code: HT) is the Haitian gourde, with symbol G and currency code HTG.